4d/docs/docs/FormObjects/properties_ResizingOptions.md

 ## Vertical Sizing

 This property specifies if the vertical size of an object should be moved or resized when a user resizes the form.
+It can also be set dynamically by the `OBJECT SET RESIZING OPTIONS` language command.

-You can enable automatic resizing or repositioning in the Property List.
-There are three options which you can assign :
+Three options are available:

 |Option|	Result|
 |---|---|
-|Grow|The same percentage is applied to the object’s height when the user resizes the width of the window,
+|Grow|The same percentage is applied to the object's height when the user resizes the width of the window,
 |Move|The object is moved the same amount up or down as the height increase when the user resizes the width of the window,

-|Fixed|The object remains stationary when the form is resized
+|None|The object remains stationary when the form is resized

 >This property works in conjunction with the [Horizontal Sizing](#horizontal-sizing) property.